 - reduced sensitivity to color

-- altered sensations, with sensitivity to temperature, numbness, tingling, and a sensation of coldness or burning
+- altered sensations, such as increased temperature sensitivity, numbness, tingling, and a burning sensation

-- changes in urination patterns, including urinary incontinence, difficulty urinating, and more frequent urination
+- changes in urination, including urinary incontinence, difficulty urinating, and more frequent urination

 - fecal incontinence or constipation